Enhanced interrogation techniques: Senate Armed Services Committee report

 A bipartisan Senate Armed Services Committee report, released in part in December 2008 and in full in April 2009, concluded that the legal authorization of "enhanced interrogation techniques" led directly to the abuse and killings of prisoners in US military facilities at Abu Ghraib, Bagram, and elsewhere.
 Brutal abuse migrated from Guantanamo Bay to Afghanistan, then to Iraq and Abu Ghraib.
 The report concludes that some authorized techniques including "use of stress positions and sleep deprivation combined with other mistreatment" caused or were direct contributing factors in the cases of several prisoners who were tortured to death.
 The report also notes that authorizing abuse created the conditions for other, unauthorized abuse, by creating a legal and moral climate encouraging inhumane treatment.
 The legal memos condoning "enhanced interrogation" had "redefined torture", "distorted the meaning and intent of anti-torture laws, [and] rationalized the abuse of detainees", conveying the message that "physical pressures and degradation were appropriate treatment."
 What followed was an "erosion of standards dictating that detainees be treated humanely."
-The report accused Defense Secretary Rumsfeld and his deputies of being, according to The Washington Post, directly responsible as the "authors and chief promoters of harsh interrogation policies that disgraced the nation and undermined U.S. security."
+The report accused US Secretary of Defense Rumsfeld and his deputies of being, according to The Washington Post, directly responsible as the "authors and chief promoters of harsh interrogation policies that disgraced the nation and undermined US security."

-Comparison to the Gestapo interrogation method called 'Verschärfte Vernehmung'
+Comparison to the Gestapo interrogation method called "Verschärfte Vernehmung"

-Atlantic Monthly writer Andrew Sullivan has pointed out similarities between the Gestapo interrogation method called 'Verschärfte Vernehmung' and what the US called "enhanced interrogation".
+Atlantic Monthly writer Andrew Sullivan has pointed out similarities between the Gestapo interrogation method called "Verschärfte Vernehmung" and what the US called "enhanced interrogation".
 He asserts the first use of a term comparable to "enhanced interrogation" was a 1937 memo by Gestapo Chief Heinrich Müller coining the phrase "Verschärfte Vernehmung", German for "sharpened questioning", "intensified" or "enhanced interrogation" to describe subjection to extreme cold, sleep deprivation, suspension in stress positions, and deliberate exhaustion among other techniques.
-Sullivan reports that in 1948 Norway prosecuted German officials for what trial documents termed "Verschärfte Vernehmung" including subjection to cold water, and repeated beatings.
+Sullivan reports that in 1948, Norway prosecuted German officials for what trial documents termed "Verschärfte Vernehmung" including subjection to cold water, and repeated beatings.
 Sullivan concludes:

 The very phrase used by the president to describe torture-that-isn't-somehow-torture – "enhanced interrogation techniques" – is a term originally coined by the Nazis.
 The techniques are indistinguishable.
 The methods were clearly understood in 1948 as war-crimes.
 The punishment for them was death.

 Effect on United States reputation

-Historian Arthur M. Schlesinger Jr. in assessing the effect of the Bush torture program on the reputation of the United States in the world, stated that the damage to U.S. reputation had been incalculable.
-"No position taken has done more damage to the American reputation in the world – ever."
+Historian Arthur M. Schlesinger Jr. in assessing the effect of the Bush torture program on the reputation of the United States in the world, stated that the damage to US reputation had been incalculable, "No position taken has done more damage to the American reputation in the world – ever."